Inventium/rubymacros.com/source/content/_ruby.html.md

 #### Eval version

-That was nice, but kind of complicated, what with the `define_method` and all.
-We can make it simpler, so let's.
+That was nice, but kind of complicated, what with the `define_method` and `instance_variable_get`.
+We're just trying to define a method and get the value of an instance variable.
+Why can't we do that those things the normal way?

+Let's make it simpler.

 Consider a "normal" method with `def` getting a normal instance variable.